-The kind where you pick the latest colors and buy up everything "that color" by way of ornaments, tinsel, garland, etc. They are a wonder to behold, really.
+The kind where the latest colors are carefully chosen and everything "that color" is bought up by way of ornaments, tinsel, garland, etc. They are a wonder to behold, really.
 Often, it is set in a place to keep safe from little hands destroying perfection.
 It can actually become the showcase of Christmas decorating in a home.

-It never has been.
-Our trees are filled with memories like when one of our twins wanted to be different from the other and decided to like Michigan State rather than Michigan.
-So he got an ornament to remember that.
-Or the ornament made in school by my little brother two decades ago: a sled where popsicle sticks and markers are the medium.
-Or, the precious ornaments Nana gave her grand babies before there were so many that it would take a small fortune to purchase them each year for all of them.
+It never has.
+Our trees are filled with ornaments of memories like when one of our twins wanted to be different from the other and decided to like Michigan State rather than Michigan.
+He received an ornament to remember that.
+Or, the ornament made in school by my little brother two decades ago: a sled crafted using popsicle sticks and markers.
+Perhaps the precious ornaments Nana gave her grand babies before there were so many that it would take a small fortune to purchase them each year for all of them.
 Just before we married, we received one which makes us think on the days when it was just us.
 Some make us laugh like the one from our good friends that says, with two snowmen on it "our best friends are flakes."
-Some just lay in pieces at the bottom of our ornament box hoping that a little elf will secretly glue them so we don't have to.
+Some just lay in pieces at the bottom of our ornament box hoping that a little elf will secretly repair them so we don't have to.

 Comments will be approved before showing up.